 Just as you go to the dentist or doctor periodically, it is a good idea to do a “check-up” on your credit every so often.

 The first step is to get a copy of your current credit report.
-As previously mentioned, you are entitled to one free report annually.

 There are a number of bureaus registered in South Africa.
 The four main ones are:

 Transunion Credit Bureau (Pty) Ltd (formerly ITC)

 Compuscan Information Technologies (PTY) Ltd

 I would recommend approaching the first two at least and request a copy of your current credit report.
 This is normally a fairly simple, online process.